 Lastly, I loved this random door in the ceiling.

-I wouldn’t say you probably need to make the drive all the way out here just for this museum but if you are in the area for Saddleback Butte or something else it is definitely worth stopping by this unique State Park.
+I wouldn’t say you need to make the drive all the way out here just for this museum, but if you are in the area for Saddleback Butte or something else, it is definitely worth stopping by this unique state park.

-Make sure to leave a comment with your thoughts.
+Make sure to leave a comment with your thoughts if you visit.